awsdocs/amazon-lumberyard-user-guide/doc_source/network-interest-manager-custom-rule-handler.md

         virtual void OnRulesHandlerUnregistered(InterestManager* manager) = 0;

         /**
-        *  Returns the interest mananger that this handler is bound to, or nullptr if it's unbound.
+        *  Returns the InterestMananger that this handler is bound to, or nullptr if it's unbound.
         */
         virtual InterestManager* GetManager() = 0;